skuzzle/guice-async-extension/README.md

 ```

 ### Returning values
-Asynchronous methods can return value by wrapping them in a `Future` object.
+Asynchronous methods can return values by wrapping them in a `Future` object.

 ```java
 @Async